Kosiare/kosiare.github.io/content/_index.md

 - **Automation**                      - `Bash, Ansible, Python, Go`
 - **CI/CD**                           - `GitHub Actions, GitLab CI, ArgoCD`
 - **Cloud Architecture / Operations** - `AWS, Azure (yes, I know it... no, I don't like it)`
-- **Monitoring and observability**    - `Grafana, Loki, Promehteus, VictoriaMetrics, ELK (welp, just like with Azure, we hate each other)`
+- **Monitoring and observability**    - `Grafana, Loki, Prometheus, VictoriaMetrics, ELK (welp, just like with Azure, we hate each other)`
 - **Database administration**         - `PostgreSQL, DynamoDB`
 - **Containers**                      - `Docker and 💖Kubernetes💖 `
 - **Networking**                      - `Nginx and Traefik`